 Delving deeper into Native American practice, Don Miguel Ruiz confronts us with three simple yet profound questions which are essential to explore at each stage of our lives: Who am I?
 What is real?
 How do I express love?
 A fascinating exploration on spirituality and human identity, The Three Questions is essential reading for those in pursuit of self-knowledge, understanding and acceptance.

-Many books offer information about China, but few make sense of what is truly at stake.
-The questions addressed in this unique volume provide a window onto the challenges China faces today and the uncertainties its meteoric ascent on the global horizon has provoked.
-In only a few decades, the most populous country on Earth has moved from relative isolation to center stage.
-Thirty of the world´s leading China experts--all affiliates of the renowned Fairbank Center for Chinese Studies at Harvard University--answer key questions about where this new superpower is headed and what makes its people and their leaders tick.
-They distill a lifetime of cutting-edge scholarship into short, accessible essays about Chinese identity, culture, environment, society, history, or policy.--
+Many books offer information about the world´s most populous country, but few make sense of what is truly at stake.
+Thirty of the world´s leading China experts¿affiliates of Harvard´s renowned Fairbank Center for Chinese Studies¿answer key questions about where this new superpower is headed and what makes its people and their leaders tick.